cybercongress/cybercongress/site/content/post/cosmos-proposal.md

 The software we offer resembles a decentralized google:

-- [protocol spec and the rationale behind it](https://ipfs.io/ipfs/QmPjbx76LycfzSSWMcnni6YVvV3UNhTrYzyPMuiA9UQM3x): will help to implement the idea using any technology
+- [A protocol spec and the rationale behind it](https://ipfs.io/ipfs/QmPjbx76LycfzSSWMcnni6YVvV3UNhTrYzyPMuiA9UQM3x): will help to implement the idea using any technology
 - [go-cyber](https://github.com/cybercongress/go-cyber): Our implementation using cosmos-sdk
 - [cyber.page](https://cyber.page/): PoC reference web interface
 - [launch-kit](https://github.com/cybercongress/launch-kit): useful tools for launching cosmos-sdk based chains